 Extreme Risk laws

 These laws, increasingly being adopted by states, empower family members and law enforcement to petition a judge to temporarily block a person from having guns if they pose a danger to themselves or others.
 Extreme Risk laws—also known as Red Flag laws—can help prevent suicide, too.
-That is meaningful because suicide accounts for nearly two-thirds of gun deaths in this country,43Centers for Disease Control and Prevention.
-National Center for Injury Prevention and Control, Web-based Injury Statistics Query and Reporting System (WISQARS).
-Firearm suicide to total suicide ratio and daily average developed using five years of the most recent available data: 2014 to 2018. and the suicide rate among children and teens has been increasing exponentially in the past 10 years.
+That is meaningful because suicide accounts for nearly two-thirds of gun deaths in this country,43Centers for Disease Control and Prevention, National Center for Health Statistics.
+WONDER Online Database, Underlying Cause of Death.
+Firearm suicide deaths to total gun deaths ratio developed using five years of the most recent available data: 2015 to 2019. and the suicide rate among children and teens has been increasing exponentially in the past 10 years.

 Secure gun storage and child access prevention laws